-Over at Inside PA Training Paul wrote a wonderful blog post about the common pitfalls that many PA school applicants fall victim to while preparing their PA school essay.
+Over at Inside PA Training, Paul wrote a wonderful blog post about the common pitfalls that many PA school applicants fall victim to while preparing their PA school essays.

 Common Physician Assistant Essay Pitfalls

-This is an excellent list because eight years ago while I was applying to PA school I proved how adhering to each one of these elements was a guaranteed formula for failure.
+This is an excellent list because several years ago, while I was applying to PA school, I proved how adhering to each one of these elements was a guaranteed formula for failure.

 I applied to five PA schools in 2001 (prior to The Central Application Service for Physician Assistants (CASPA).